An Overview Of Stress Management

 Limits must be established for stress management and preserving a healthy work-life balance.
 It entails being aware of your boundaries and learning to refuse requests or obligations that are excessive or may become too much for you to handle.

-Protecting your time, energy, and well-being by establishing clear limits is beneficial.
-It's critical to respectfully and assertively convey your boundaries to others, outlining your demands and restrictions.
+Establishing clear limits can protect your time, energy, and well-being.
+It's critical to convey your boundaries to others respectfully and assertively, outlining your demands and restrictions.

 Depending on your busy schedule, this may entail assigning jobs to others, rearranging deadlines, or kindly declining to take on additional duties.